 Abduction of the hip joint increased by 10° with straight legs.
 The degree of "catch" symptom decreased from the 3rd to the 2nd.
-The adduction angles with the legs bent at the hip and knee joints were 45°, the "catch" test decreased from the 2nd to the 1st degree.
-The parameters of internal rotation of the hip joint improved by 10°.
-Analysis of these parameters of the hip joint showed that the tone was leveled and the restoration of the gluteal muscles begins, the amplitude in the hip joint increased.
+The adduction angles with the legs bent at the hip and knee joints were 45 °, the "catch" test decreased from the 2nd to the 1st degree.
+The parameters of internal rotation of the hip joint improved by 10° .
+Analysis of these parameters of the hip joint showed that the tone was leveled and the restoration of the hip joint increased.